testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/mobile-apps/failed-to-launch-test-recorder.md

 However, the first activity that is started when the app is launched is **org.wikipedia.main.SplashScreenActivity**

-Therefore, the Mobile Inspector keeps waiting for the activity mentioned in the Manifest until timeout and then throws the above error.
+Therefore, the Mobile test recorder keeps waiting for the activity mentioned in the Manifest until timeout and then throws the above error.

 **Solution**